-What are the labelling regulations applicable to food imports to Japan?
+What are the labeling regulations applicable to food imports to Japan?

-Not only Japan’s food labelling legislation is highly complex with overlapping regulations, but the rules are also subject to change.
-Foreign operators wishing to import food to Japan should seek the help of local experts which can help them better navigate the industry standards.
+Japan’s food labeling legislation is highly complex with overlapping regulations, and the rules are also subject to change.
+Foreign operators wishing to import food to Japan should seek the help of local experts who can help them better navigate the industry standards.

 Generally speaking, labels of food products sold in Japan must be written in Japanese language.
-The basic standards require to indicate the product name, ingredients, allergens, additive, net-content, used-by or best-before date, storage method, country of origin as well as the information relative to the importing company.
+The basic standards require to indicate the product name, ingredients, allergens, additive, net-content, used-by or best-before date, storage method, country of origin, and the information relative to the importing company.
 As of 2020, nutrition facts are also mandatory.

 Consumer Affairs Agency (CAA)

 Do you need to know Japan’s food import regulations applicable to your product?
 Let GourmetPro’s experts handle the hard work, so you can focus on the essential!

 On paper, everyone can import food and beverage products to Japan.
 Except for alcoholic beverages, there’s no particular need for an import license.
 The general understanding of Japanese regulations and steps from the import notification to the inspection leading to the deliverance of the notification certificate will help importers have an idea of the overall process.

 But importing is an activity that requires a great deal of attention to detail and technical knowledge of the country’s regulations and practices.
 Only experience and local expertise can help overcome some of the obstacles specific to Japan's market entry.
 The devil is in the details, and Japanese society particularly meticulous.
 And so are the Japanese authorities that’ll have in their power to authorize or not your products to enter the Japanese market.